facelessuser/soupsieve/docs/src/markdown/selectors/pseudo-classes.md

 > [!tip] Additional Reading
 > https://developer.mozilla.org/en-US/docs/Web/CSS/:where

-## `:-soup-contains()`:material-star:{: title="Custom" data-md-color-primary="green" .icon} {:#:-soup-contains}
+## `#!css :-soup-contains()`:material-star:{: title="Custom" data-md-color-primary="green" .icon} {:#:-soup-contains}

 Selects elements that contain the provided text.
 Text can be found in either itself, or its descendants.

-Originally, there was a pseudo-class called `:contains()` that was originally included in a [CSS early draft][contains-draft], but was dropped from the draft in the end.
-Soup Sieve implements it how it was originally proposed except for two
-differences: it is called `:-soup-contains()` instead of `:contains()`, and it can accept either a single value, or a comma separated list of values.
+Originally, there was a pseudo-class called `#!css :contains()` that was originally included in a [CSS early draft][contains-draft], but was dropped from the draft in the end.
+Soup Sieve implements it how it was originally proposed except for two differences: it is called `#!css :-soup-contains()` instead of `#!css :contains()`, and it can accept either a single value, or a comma separated list of values.
 An element needs only to match at least one of the items in the comma separated list to be considered matching.

 > [!note] Performance Considerations
-> `:-soup-contains()` is an expensive operation as it scans all the text nodes of an element under consideration,
+> `#!css :-soup-contains()` is an expensive operation as it scans all the text nodes of an element under consideration,
 > which includes all descendants.
 This has the potential to cause scanning the entire tree, potentially multiple times.
 >
 > While sometimes, scanning large portions of the tree may be exactly what you want, and the outcome is worth the
 > performance hit.
-Anchoring `:-soup_contains` to a very broad element, like `*`, can cause every element to have all of
+Anchoring `#!css :-soup_contains` to a very broad element, like `*`, can cause every element to have
-> its children scanned.
-Using highly specific selectors can reduce how often it is evaluated and limiting usage to
+> all of its children scanned.
+Using highly specific selectors can reduce how often it is evaluated and limiting usage
-> shallow elements with a small amount of descendants can reduce the amount of content that is checked.
+> to shallow elements with a small amount of descendants can reduce the amount of content that is checked.
 >
 > > [!failure] Avoid
 > > ```css